EB-Cyber-Repos/Miami2100/Players/Casey.md

 - Nervous System Stimulant Implant

 **SKILLS**
-- +4: ESP
+- +4: Aim
-- +3: Persuasion, Occult
+- +3: Persuasion, ESP
-- +2: Aim, Deception, Medicine
+- +2: Occult, Deception, Medicine
-- +1: Agility, Drive, Engineering, Performance
+- +1: Agility, Drive, Engineering, Melee

 **STUNTS**
 - Once a session, you can spend a Fate point to know a relevant contact.